Local analytic classification of q-difference equations: The category of -difference modules

 From the derived functors $\Gamma^{i}(M) = \Ext^{i}(\1,M)$, one can recover general Ext-modules:

 \begin{prop} There are functorial isomorphisms:

 \end{prop} \begin{proof} The covariant functor $N \leadsto \Hom(M,N)$ is obtained by composing the exact covariant functor $N \leadsto M^{\vee} \otimes N$ with the left exact covariant functor $\Gamma$.
-One can then derive it using \cite{GM}, chap.
+Moreover, considered as a left exact functor over $\DMod$, it is isomorphic to the functor $N \leadsto \Homint(M,N)$, which sends injective modules to injective modules.
+Indeed, the adjunction formula:

+makes sense and remains valid for arbitrary modules in $\DMod$ for definitions of tensor product and internal Hom in $\DMod$ similar to the ones given above: see theorem \ref{theo:adjunction} in paragraph \ref{subsection:internalhom} of section \ref{section:ALDIFF} of the appendix; and it implies that the flatness of $M$ over $K$ is enough to ensure the exactness of $P \leadsto \Hom(P,\Homint(M,N))$ whenever $N$ is injective.
+One can then derive $N \leadsto \Hom(M,N)$ using \cite[chap.
 III, \S 7, th.
-1, or directly by writing down a right resolution of $\Gamma$ and applying the exact functor, then the cohomology sequence of $\Gamma$. \end{proof}
+1]{GM}. \end{proof}

 \begin{rema} For any difference field extension $(K,\sigma)$ of $(\Ka,\sq)$, the $K^{\sigma}$-vector space of solutions of $M$ in $K$ has dimension $\dim_{K^{\sigma}} \Gamma_{K}(M) \leq \rk M$: this follows from the $q$-wronskian lemma (\emph{see} \cite{LDV}).
 One can show that the functor $\Gamma_{K}$ is a fibre functor if, and only if, $(K,\sigma)$ is a \emph{universal field of solutions}, \ie\ such that one always have the equality $\dim_{K^{\sigma}} \Gamma_{K}(M) = \rk M$.
 The field $\M(\C^{*})$ of meromorphic functions over $\C^{*}$, with the automorphism $\sq$, is a universal field of solutions, thus providing a fibre functor over $\M(\C^{*})^{\sq} = \M(\Eq)$ (field of elliptic functions).
-Actually, no subfield of $\M(\C^{*})$ gives a fibre functor over $\C$ (\emph{see} \cite{JSGAL}).
+Actually, no subfield of $\M(\C^{*})$ gives a fibre functor over $\C$ (this follows from the argument at the beginning of \cite[0.3]{JSGAL}).
 In \cite{vdPS}, van der Put and Singer use an algebra of symbolic solutions which is reduced but not integral.
 A transcendental construction of a fibre functor over $\C$ is described in \cite{RS1}. \end{rema}